 A/B testing (also referred to as split testing) your emails is the process of splitting your external communications into two different categories.
 This approach allows you to compare and contrast different elements in your email (e.g. images, text, subject line) to see which drives the best results from your audience.

 E.g. Are your subscribers more likely to open the email if there’s an emoji in the subject line?
-Does having an image in the header impact click-through-rates?
+Does having an image in the header impact click-through rates?

 Understanding these factors and applying your learnings to all future comms will ultimately result in you creating better-performing campaigns that will generate more leads and sales for your business.

-Elements such as content color and imagery are just a few of the things you should be testing on your audience.
+Elements such as content colour and imagery are just a few of the things you should be testing on your audience.
 However, if you plan on A/B testing your emails, it’s important to remember that you can only test one element at a time.
 After all, if you split test your subject line, header image, colours and location of the CTA, and discover one of the emails works better, how will you know which element drove those better results?

 How to conduct a split test on Hubspot?